ElliotOusley/CS362_Team_11_Project/README.md

 # CS 362 Team 11's Project
-This project is for CS362's team 11, created and implemented by Seth Taylor, Elliot Ousley, Nathen dela Torre, Carlos Vasquez, Ben Snider, and Hau’oli O’Brien.
+This project is for CS362's team 11, also known as Beaver Builders, created and implemented by Seth Taylor, Elliot Ousley, Nathen dela Torre, Carlos Vasquez, Ben Snider, and Hau’oli O’Brien.
 This repository contains all materials and documentation related to our project.

 # Project Proposal